grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     adhesive remaining from the 2 grounding tapes.

 6. With your fingers, gently disconnect the 4 FPCs connected to the trackpad.
-Please place the trackpad FPC gently aside on an ESD safe surface for reuse during reassembly if it is not damaged.
+Place the trackpad FPC gently aside on an ESD safe surface for reuse during reassembly if it's not damaged.

 7. With a 5IP Torx Plus Screwdriver, remove the 7 screws holding the Trackpad to the C Cover.